ENCCS/sycl-workshop/content/buffers-accessors.rst

 provide a view for.
 The ``buffer`` class is templated over the type of the underlying memory and its dimensionality (1, 2, or 3).
-We give the size as an object of ``range`` type: ranges are also used to express parallelism, but we postpone giving those details until episode :ref:`expressing-parallelism`.
+We give the size as an object of ``range`` type: ranges are also used to express parallelism, but we postpone giving those details until episodes :ref:`expressing-parallelism-basic` and :ref:`expressing-parallelism-nd-range`.

 .. signature:: Some ``buffer`` constructors